PatrickMaiyer/Portapack_Wiki/Recon.md

 Using the same input and output file is not going to pause a problem until you forgot to uncheck 'clear output at start'.
 Yeah, you've just clear what you wanted to scan

+# Scan speed vs Chosen modulation mode

+Detection of power level to match against the given squelch value is made at each firmware statistic updates.
+This determine how long we are staying on a frequency to have a corresponding squelch value.

+In all AM/NFM/WFM modes, it's an average of 100ms per statistic update.

+In SPEC mode, depending on the selected bandwidth, rounded to average upper nice looking value:

+* 12k5 = 65 ms
+* 16k = 30 ms
+* 25k = 170 ms
+* 50k = 300 ms
+* 100k = 790 ms
+* 150k = 375 ms
+* 250k = 800 ms
+* 500k = 800 ms
+* 600k = 800 ms
+* 650k = 800 ms
+* 750k = 800 ms
+* 1000k = 800 ms
+* 1500k = 800 ms
+* 2750k = 800 ms
+* 2000k = 800 ms
+* 2500k = 800 ms
+* 2750k = 800 ms

 # Power consumption
 A continuous search of 63H41M43S was run by user @vag3d, using the default antenna.
 Settings were a range from 10MHz to 6GHz, WFM, 5kHz steps, 1s wait